SC DUAC or DUI: No Real Difference Now

-- was under the influence of alcohol or other intoxicating substance, or both, AND
+- while under the influence of alcohol or other intoxicating substance, or both; AND

 - have a reported BAC level of 0.08 or greater.

 Here, the State does not have to show “unsafe driving.”

 DUI, or “driving under the influence,” is the more commonly known misdemeanor offense.
 To convict, the State must show all of the above and/or you were: